cap-js/docs/guides/deployment/custom-builds.md

 <div class="impl node">

-If you want to test-run the application as it would run in the cloud, start it from the build result folder `gen/srv/`.
-This directory will be the app root on cloud platforms and therefore needs to be the root for local serving too:
+The artifacts deployed to the various cloud platforms are generated in the `gen/srv/` folder.
+So, to test the application as it runs on the cloud start your application from the `gen/srv/` folder:

 ```sh
 cds build       # to create the build results, followed by either: